rangaraaj/reverse-polish-notation/README.md

 function process($process, $method);
 ```

 Just a few tests are written due to time constraints.
-The test tests with the result matches with what is expected.
+The test tests, if the result matches with what is expected.

 ##How to Run RealTimeCLI